José Martí: United States

 Martí demonstrated an anti-imperialist attitude from an early age, and was convinced that the United States posed a danger for Latin America.
 While critiquing the United States for its stereotypes of Latin Americans and preoccupation with capitalism, Martí also drew parallels with the American Revolution and the nationalist movement in Cuba.
-At the same time, he recognized the advantages of the European or North American civilizations, which were open to the reforms that Latin American countries needed in order to detach themselves from the colonial heritage of Spain.
-Martí's distrust of North American politics had developed during the 1880s, due to the intervention threats that loomed on Mexico and Guatemala, and indirectly on Cuba's future.
+At the same time, he recognized the advantages of the civilizations of Western Europe and the United States, which were open to the reforms that Latin American countries needed in order to detach themselves from the colonial heritage of Spain.
+Martí's distrust of U.S. politics had developed during the 1880s, due to the intervention threats that loomed on Mexico and Guatemala, and indirectly on Cuba's future.
 Over time Martí became increasingly alarmed about the United States' intentions for Cuba.
 The United States desperately needed new markets for its industrial products because of the economic crisis it was experiencing, and the media was talking about the purchase of Cuba from Spain.
 Cuba was a profitable, fertile country with an important strategic position in the Gulf of Mexico.
 Martí felt that the interests of Cuba's future lay with its sister nations in Latin America, and were opposite to those of the United States.

-Another trait that Martí admired was the work ethic that characterized North American society.
+Another trait that Martí admired was the work ethic that characterized U.S. society.
 On various occasions Martí conveyed his deep admiration for the immigrant-based society, "whose principal aspiration he interpreted as being to construct a truly modern country, based upon hard work and progressive ideas."
 Martí stated that he was "never surprised in any country of the world [he had] visited.
 Here [he] was surprised... [he] remarked that no one stood quietly on the corners, no door was shut an instant, no man was quiet.
 [He] stopped [him]self, [he] looked respectfully on this people, and [he] said goodbye forever to that lazy life and poetical inutility of our European countries".

 Although Martí opposed US intervention in Cuba, he found American society to be so great that he believed Latin America should consider imitating the United States.
 Martí argued that if the US "could reach such a high standard of living in so short a time, and despite, too, its lack of unifying traditions, could not the same be expected of Latin America?"
 However, Martí believed US expansionism represented Spanish American republics' "greatest danger."
-Martí was amazed at how education was directed towards helping the development of the nation and once again encouraged Latin American countries to follow the example set by North American society.
+Martí was amazed at how education was directed towards helping the development of the nation and once again encouraged Latin American countries to follow the example set by U.S. society.
 At the same time, he criticized the elitist educational systems of Cuba and the rest of Latin America.
 Often, Martí recommended countries in Latin America to "send representatives to learn more relevant techniques in the United States".
 Once this was done, Martí hoped that this representatives would bring a "much-needed modernization to the Latin American agricultural policies".